Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation: Experiments and Analysis

 \subsection{Results on POPE}

 We conduct evaluations on POPE benchmark under the Popular, Random, and Adversarial settings.
 Here, we mainly provide the average results of Accuracy and F1-score, respectively shown in~\cref{tab:pope-eval-acc} and~\cref{tab:pope-eval-f1}.
-The comprehensive results can be found in the Supplementary Materials.
+The comprehensive results are available in the supplementary material.
 Since we use Qwen-VL for evaluation, some methods (\textit{e.g.}, Nullu) did not report corresponding results.
-Therefore, we reproduce all methods under as consistent an environment as possible to ensure fair comparison.
+Therefore, we reproduce all methods under an environment as consistent as possible to ensure fair comparison.

 Experiments show that our method achieves the best accuracy and F1-score under all settings.
 Particularly, when using LLaVA-v1.5-13B, it increases the accuracy of the Random setting from 81.91\% to \textbf{86.59\%}.
 The results demonstrate the effectiveness of LTS-FS in mitigating hallucinations and its broad applicability across diverse open-source LVLMs and datasets.